 Animal hospice is gaining more attention these days and the reasons are many, but I believe as we become more complete human beings and more connected to our primary purpose on this planet, a by-product of this expansion is a deeper connection to animals – the guardians of beings.
-And with that deepening connection to our pets, comes an elevated level of care for them, particularly end of life care – for we want for them what we want for those we love and ourselves – a peaceful, painless, love-filled exit.
+And with that deepening connection to our pets comes an elevated level of care for them, particularly end of life care – for we want for them what we want for those we love – a peaceful, painless, love-filled exit.
 This expanded level of care for our companions starts when we take them home, knowing there is no cure.
 A brave step to be sure, and the stage when the reality of things really starts to kick in.
 But if we look deeper into the moment and get the support we need, we realize, even with no physical cure in sight, there is much healing to be had for both human and animal, if the right support is provided.

 Palliative care for animals is less work than one might imagine, but the grief can start at anytime, even in the most unlikely of places.
-Mine started in a supermarket as I was reaching for something I started to cry with no idea what had brought it on.
+Mine started in a supermarket – as I was reaching for a benign food item I started to cry, with no idea what had brought it on.
 Being strong for too long – alone probably.
 I needed to let somebody in.
 Hospice care for animals can pull you in many directions, directions you didn’t even think you could go, expanding and shrinking your world in equal measure, and this is when a bit of pet grief counseling can be priceless.
 For in the presence of somebody who knows what you are going through, you find a place, somewhere between sanity and insanity where you can reside for a while and feel human and normal and most importantly – not alone.